amundfylling/Scorpion-scraper/README.md

  ## create_data.ipynb
  Jupyter notebook that scrapes all matches from tournament stages that has not been scraped already, i.e are not in tournament_urls.txt

- ## th_matches.csv
+ ## th_matches.parquet
- CSV file with all the matches.
+ Parquet file with all the matches.
 Contains the following columns:
  * **StageID**: The ID of the stage the match was in.
 The link to the stage can easily be created using this column in the following way: http://th.sportscorpion.com/eng/tournament/stage/{StageID}/matches/
  * **Player1**: Player playing on home side
  * **Player1ID**: Player ID of player playing on home side